olehermanse/website/content/unix/cf-remote.md

 The README has installation instructions.
 It should work on any system with curl, Python(3), [Fabric](http://www.fabfile.org/), and [Requests](http://docs.python-requests.org/en/master/).
 We've tested it on Linux(Fedora) and OS X.
+Currently, RHEL and Ubuntu targets are supported.
+Debian, Fedora, and CentOS should also work as they use `dpkg` / `rpm`.
+The target must be running an SSH server with your key in `authorized_keys`, so Fabric can log in.

 ### Contributing